cgreen18/netsmith_icpp24/README.md

 Code for a) Gurobi and b) open-source generation of topologies.
 Within directory, README for instructions and bash scripts for examples

 a)
-inputs:
+- inputs:
     - ./prob_defs/

-outputs:
+- outputs:
     - ./files/models/
     - ./files/running_solutions
     - ./files/optimal_solutions

 b)
-inputs:
+- inputs:
     - ./models/

-outputs:
+- outputs:
     - ./files/solutions

 #### 2) ./implementation
 Code for static analysis; routing with MCLB, LPBT, or "no double-back turns;" and deadlock avoidance.
 Within directory, README for instructions and bash scripts for examples

-inputs:
+- inputs:
     - ./topologies_and_routing/topo_maps/

-outputs:
+- outputs:
     - ./topologies_and_routing/metrics/
     - ./topologies_and_routing/nr_lists/
     - ./topologies_and_routing/vn_maps/

 #### 3) ./auto_top_gem5
 Code for synthetic simulation, parsing, and graphing.
 Within directory, README for instructions and bash scripts for examples and figure generation

-inputs:
+- inputs:
     - ./topologies_and_routing/topo_maps/
     - ./topologies_and_routing/nr_lists/
     - ./topologies_and_routing/vn_maps/

-outputs:
+- outputs:
     - ./synth_outputs/

 #### 4) ./implementation
-Code for creating a NoCI topology from a NoI (20r) topology; routing; and deadlock avoidance.
+Code for creating a NoCI (84r = 64r NoC + 20r NoI) topology from a NoI (20r) topology; routing; and deadlock avoidance.
 Within directory, README for instructions and bash scripts for examples

+- inputs:
+    - ./topologies_and_routing/topo_maps/20r

+- outputs:
+    - ./topologies_and_routing/topo_maps/noci
+    - ./topologies_and_routing/nr_lists/
+    - ./topologies_and_routing/vn_maps/

 #### 5) ./auto_top_gem5
 Code and resources for full-system PARSEC simulation, parsing, and graphing.
 Within directory, README for instructions and bash scripts for examples and figure generation

-inputs:
+- inputs:
     - ./topologies_and_routing/topo_maps/
     - ./topologies_and_routing/nr_lists/
     - ./topologies_and_routing/vn_maps/

-outputs:
+- outputs:
     - ./parsec_outputs/

 #### 6) ./dsent
 Code for parsing and calculating area/power usage from PARSEC stats.
 Within directory, README for instructions and bash scripts for examples and figure generation

-inputs:
+- inputs:
     - ./parsec_outputs/

-outputs:
+- outputs:
     - ./dsent_results

 ### File Types